ufo-github/ponyfoo/posts/funct.md

 - `index` is the element's position in the array
 - `array` is a reference to the array

-Furthermore, we could pass an optional second parameter which will become the context (`this`) for each function call.
+Furthermore, we could pass an optional second argument which will become the context (`this`) for each function call.

 ```js
 ['_', 't', 'a', 'n', 'i', 'f', ']'].forEach(function (value, index, array) {